 The chargers help the region to support the next generation of electric vehicles which have significantly larger battery capacities and support higher charging speeds.

 See more information about HyperHubs in York:

 - HyperHub charging costs

 - A cleaner greener city

-The first 2 Hyperhub sites will be strategically located off the ring road next to established Park & Rides sites, providing convenient access from the ring road for residents, visitors, and through traffic:
+The first 2 HyperHub sites are strategically located off the ring road next to established Park & Rides sites, providing convenient access from the ring road for residents, visitors, and through traffic:

 The HyperHubs are open to anyone; they are located outside of the Park & Ride sites with open public access, like a petrol station.
 We've developed these first 2 HyperHubs next to Park & Ride sites because the sites are owned by us, which has allowed faster delivery.

-The sites will be open 24 hours a day 7 days a week.
+The sites are open 24 hours a day 7 days a week.